Tarun051093/Amazon-Elastic-Container-Registry/README.md

 - **Docker Installed**: Make sure Docker is installed and running on your local machine.
 - **ECR Repository**: Have an existing ECR repository, or create one.

 # Steps to Push a Docker Image to Amazon ECR

-# Steps to Push a Docker Image to Amazon ECR